Zhengzhong-You/RouteOpt/README.md

 ## Note:

-- This is a demo of the CVRP (Capacitated Vehicle Routing Problem) module.
-The machine learning module is not yet enabled.

-- The VRPTW (Vehicle Routing Problem with Time Windows) module will be launched soon.
-Stay tuned!
+- This is a demo of the CVRP (Capacitated Vehicle Routing Problem) module and the VRPTW (Vehicle Routing Problem with Time Windows )

 - This executable (compiled using Linux) is intended *for academic use only*.